- Requirements for Freshmen

-While international first-year applicants are not required to take either the SAT Reasoning Test or ACT with Writing exams, we encourage applicants to do so.
+While international first-year applicants are not required to take either the SAT Reasoning Test or ACT exams, we encourage applicants to do so.

 *International students who attended a US high school for at least two years and also graduated from a US high school MUST present acceptable SAT or ACT scores when sent to us electronically by the testing agency.
 (SAT code 5496 and ACT code 3164).

 An SAT Reasoning Test critical reading score of 450 or higher, or an ACT minimum score of 20 on the Reading sub-section may be submitted in lieu of the Test Of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score.

 We require one recommendation letter from a teacher or school official.